 What is Zoom happy hour?

-A Zoom happy hour or virtual happy hour refers to a social activity done over video conferencing platforms, especially Zoom.
+Zoom happy hour or virtual happy hour refers to a social activity done over Zoom which is a video conferencing platform.

 Employees used to allot after-office hours to socialization, whether with their coworkers or friends.
-Social activities such as dining out and going to bars helped them unwind after a long day or week at work.
+Social activities such as dining out and going to bars for actual physical happy hours helped them unwind after a long day or week at work.

 With the restrictions brought by the pandemic, employees got stuck at home with their families.
 Remote work has its downsides, as experienced by employees.
-One of them includes Zoom fatigue brought by almost endless virtual meetings.
+One of them includes Zoom fatigue brought by video chat exhaustion and almost endless video calls.

-To avoid this, companies organize team-building and happy hour events through Zoom at least once a week.
+To avoid this, companies organize team-building and virtual happy hours through video conferencing platforms like Zoom or google hangouts at least once a week.

 Why remote teams should host a Zoom happy hour